How To Test Your Translation Partners?

 - A reviewer – who understands the linguistic elements and specific company’s requirements (such as tones of voices, do-not-translate list, etc.).
 It is ideal to have an experienced internal translator to handle the task because the translator would understand thoroughly your company’s content and common mistakes to meet your expectations.
 If you don’t have one, then you should hire a senior reviewer or translation agency to help you with this task.

-- A subject matter expert – who understands the terms used by your company or use them on a regular basis to review the accuracy of terms used in the test translation.
+- A subject matter expert – internal staff who is a native speaker of the target language and has experience in the industry, and he/she can understand the terms used by your company or use them on a regular basis to review the accuracy of terms used in the test translation

-(1) Translation Style Guide which includes a set of rules about writing style, translation tone, spelling, punctuations, brand voice, and other textual and visual elements to remain a consistent brand voice for your company;
+(1) Translation Style Guide: a set of rules about writing style, translation tone, spelling, punctuations, brand voice, and other textual and visual elements to remain a consistent brand voice for your company;

-(2) Translation Glossary which is a list of standardized key terminology appeared in documents, their definitions and translations;
+(2) Translation Glossary: a list of standardized key terminology that appeared in documents, their definitions, and translations;

-(3) Termbase which is a list of key terminology appeared in documents and their definitions.
+(3) Termbase: a list of key terminology that appeared in documents and their definitions.